RobbyCBennett/DiscordBotAnchorAnalytics/README.md

 4. Install [pip](https://pip.pypa.io/en/stable/installation/)

-5. In the command line inside of this folder, type in one of the following.
+5. In the command line inside of this folder, type in one of the following commands.

 ```
 make install